AtreoP/Spam-Email-Detection/README.md

 ## Dataset

 The project uses a labeled dataset for training and testing the Naive Bayes classifier.
-The dataset is available in the `data` directory.
-The dataset is divided into two subsets: one for training and one for testing.
+The dataset is available on Kaggle.

 ## Algorithm